mljarman/twitoff/work_notes.md

 3. What was the most challenging part of the work today, and why?

 * Along with others I am getting an SSL error from Basilica.
 I tried different fixes but nothing is working.

+Wednesday December 18

+1. What went well (in the context of working on the assignment) today?

+* Everything went well, app is working.

+2. What was particularly interesting or surprising about the topic(s) today?

+* It still seems like magic.

+3. What was the most challenging part of the work today, and why?

+* Understanding the iteration of all the pages.